DelusionalSimon/glm-infused-sweetnet/log.md

 - Got a bunch of "[glycoword] is not in library, keeping its initial random value."... prints
   - Never silenced that when I addewd the silent flag, which was very good, otherwise I wouldn't have caught that the new embeddings lack 143 glycowords
   - Also very good that I added the thing to make sure that my system would work with embedding files that don't match the library on a flawed assumption
   - Most of those seem like they could be removed from the main library
+  - Made the t-SNE thing into a function
+  -  Set up all different t-SNEs I might want to do on a given run
+  -